 If you missed it be sure to check out this post on Quilt Block Construction Tips.
 You can find an index to all the posts in this quilt block series to date by clicking here.

-I want to keep the rest of the blocks secret for now (I really want to surprise you guys) but I thought I’d share with you a few shots of the finished quilt.
+I want to keep the rest of the blocks secret for now, but I thought I’d share with you a few shots of the finished quilt.

 Natalia Bonner of Piece N Quilt did the machine quilting and did a fantastic job as usual.
 She never ceases to amaze me with her mad quilting skills.